Derived equivalences of gentle algebras via Fukaya categories: Gentle algebras and Fukaya categories

 where $D_f(A)$ is the bounded derived category of finite-dimensional $A$-modules (and $D(A^!)$ is the perfect derived category of $A^!$ viewed as a dg-algebra, as before).

 Furthermore, it is easy to check that the AAG-invariants of $A$ and $A^!$ are the same.
-Thus, Corollary \ref{AAG-cor} leads to the following result.

-\begin{cor} Let $A$ and $B$ be finite-dimensional gentle algebras with grading in degree $0$, such that the AAG-invariants of $A$ and $B$ coincide (up to permutation) and satisfy one of the conditions (a)--(c) of Corollary \ref{AAG-cor}.
-Then
+Thus, Corollary \ref{AAG-cor} leads to the following result. \begin{cor} Let $A$ and $B$ be finite-dimensional gentle algebras with grading in degree $0$, such that the AAG-invariants of $A$ and $B$ coincide (up to permutation) and satisfy one of the conditions (a)--(c) of Corollary \ref{AAG-cor}.
+Then \end{cor}